fiskaltrust/interface-doc/doc/general/operation-modes/operation-modes.md

 This solution requires installation and configuration for the client.
 The platform support is dependent on the local market.
 The availability and use of the on-premise solution is dependent on local regulations and currently available for Austria and Germany.

 ![middleware-en](images/middleware-en.png)

+tbd: tcp/serial stream not in market-de fr only rest/wcf?

 #### Launcher